Illyrian type helmet

-"Greco-Illyrian type" bronze helmet from Argolis (6th–5th centuries BC).
+Bronze helmet of Illyrian type, Argolis (6th–5th centuries BC).

-The Illyrian type helmet (or Greco-Illyrian type helmet) (Note: There are various names which scholars have given to this type of helmet.
-Besides the widespread "Illyrian", or "Greco-Illyrian", the terms "Greek-Illyrian", "Macedonian-Illyrian", "Greek-Macedonian", and "Paionian", have also been used.) is a style of bronze helmet, which in its later variations covered the entire head and neck, and was open-faced in all of its forms.
-It originated in Peloponnese, ancient Greece, and was developed during the 8th and 7th centuries BC (700–640 BC).
+The Illyrian type helmet, or simply Illyrian helmet, (Note: There are various names which scholars have given to this type of helmet.
+Besides the widespread "Illyrian" or "Illyrian type", the terms "Greco-Illyrian", "Greek-Illyrian" or "Macedonian-Illyrian" have also been used.
+There were also proposals for alternative names, such as "Greek-Macedonian" by Pasko Kuzman (2006), and "Paionian" by Viktorija Sokolovska (1997).
+Rastko Vasić argues that the term Illyrian is the most widely used designation and considers it the most suitable.
+He notes that it is concise, practical, and leaves no ambiguity as to the type of helmet being discussed.) is a style of bronze helmet, which in its later variations covered the entire head and neck, and was open-faced in all of its forms.
+It originated in the Peloponnese, ancient Greece, and was developed during the 8th and 7th centuries BC (700–640 BC).
 Accurate representations on Corinthian vases are sufficient to indicate that the Illyrian type helmet was developed before 600 BC.

-The helmet is named today as Illyrian type for convenience due to many initial archaeological discoveries coming from the region of Illyria.
-(Note: Naming conventions and typology of ancient helmets are of modern origin and do not reflect contemporaneous usage.)
+The Illyrian type helmet became popular in the western Balkans by the 5th and 4th centuries BC.
+It received its archaeological name due to the early finds in the historical region of Illyria.
+It was used by a variety of ancient peoples, including the ancient Greeks, the Illyrians, with whom it is most associated, and the ancient Macedonians.